 First, Medicaid eligibility, as of today, can be found in an extremely detailed, yet hard to understand, chart on the Department of Health and Human Services‘ (DHHS) website.
 Click here.
 But don’t say I didn’t warn you.

 Under the federal health care law, should NC choose to accept the federal dollars, eligibility for government-backed Medicaid may be expanded in 2014 to anyone making below 138 percent of the federal poverty level.
 Here’s who would qualify:

 So there is it: The Medicaid eligibility requirements currently and if NC accepts federal dollars.

 It is important to note that, on Tuesday, February 12, 2013, Governor McCrory endorsed a measure to prevent major components of the federal health care law from taking effect in North Carolina.
 Merely hours after McCrory’s announcement, the measure won easy approval in a House committee.
 The full House will consider the legislation quickly.

 I will devote another blog to the effects of reform versus expansion.
 Today, I only wanted to get the eligibility requirements out.

-Posted on February 13, 2013, in Affordable Care Act, DHHS, Federal Law, Legislation, Medicaid, Medicaid Eligibility, Medicaid Expansion, North Carolina, Obamacare and tagged DHHS, Health insurance, McCrory, Medicaid, North Carolina, Patient Protection and Affordable Care Act, Poverty in the United States, United States Department of Health and Human Services.
+Posted on February 13, 2013, in Affordable Care Act, Federal Law, Legislation, Medicaid, Medicaid Eligibility, Medicaid Expansion, NC DHHS, North Carolina, Obamacare and tagged Health insurance, McCrory, Medicaid, NC DHHS, North Carolina, Patient Protection and Affordable Care Act, Poverty in the United States, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.